Buying a Single-Phase Vs. Three-Phase Generator

 When You Should Choose a 3-Phase Generator

-3-phase generators are the clear choice for commercial and industrial usage.
-They can withstand longer run times, sustain higher voltages and perform with a maximum degree of stability and reliability.
+Typically, 3-phase generators are the best choice for commercial and industrial usage.
+Most 3-phase generators produce 120/208V or 277/480V, giving them the power to run large-scale operations and equipment.
+Some can be configured into a 120/240V 3-phase generator, though most applications for a 3-phase will require more voltage.
+They can withstand longer run times, sustain higher voltages, and perform with maximum stability and reliability.

-It is especially imperative for business owners and facility managers to outfit their buildings with 3-phase generators in the event of a power outage or emergency.
-In some industries, a power outage can cost thousands in profit-cutting expenses per minute — not to mention, in some cases put lives at risk.
-Without a backup power source, your facility risks lost revenue and many other business-critical liabilities.
+Business owners and facility managers should consider outfitting their buildings with 3-phase generators in preparation for a power outage or emergency.
+In some industries, a power outage can cost thousands in profit-cutting expenses per minute — not to mention, in some cases, put lives at risk.
+Your facility risks losing revenue and other business-critical liabilities without a backup power source.

 You should choose a 3-phase generator if your plant or operation relies upon any of the following:

 3-phase generators are essential for many business types and situations.
-Without proper 3-phase generators to backup operations, augment specific pieces of equipment or produce power in the field, it is impossible for the following industries to function at peak productivity.
+The following industries need proper 3-phase generators to backup operations, augment specific equipment or produce power in the field to reach peak productivity.

 1. Small Batch and Continuous Manufacturing

 Numerous studies have found manufacturers have the most to lose from a power outage or disruption.
-Whether small-batch production lines or an around-the-clock fabrication facility, manufacturing knows how vital a reliable, industrial-grade source of power is.
-Facility managers work to ensure their power grids are secure and sustained, as well as buffer them with their own backup 3-phase generators to keep machines operational and computer systems regulated.
-Without these, a facility will be rendered lifeless.
+Whether small-batch production lines or an around-the-clock fabrication facility, a reliable, industrial-grade power source is vital for maintaining a production line.
+Facility managers work to ensure their power grids are secured, sustained and buffered with their own backup 3-phase generators to keep machines operational and computer systems regulated.

 2. Food and Beverage Processors

 Perishable food and beverages rely upon continuous power to keep cold-refrigeration and other preservation storage methods working.
-With inventory extremely liable to contamination and shortened or tainted lifespans, a single power outage can force you to throw out thousands of products.
+With inventory extremely liable to contamination and shortened or tainted lifespans, a single power outage can force you to throw out thousands of products and the associated revenue.
+Having 3-phase backup generators on-site can prevent such situations.
+At the very least, food and beverage processing operations should have 3-phase generators to ensure temperatures are regulated and air ventilation cycles are always sterile.

 3. Multi-Story Office Buildings, Towers and Skyscrapers

-The large and complex electrical systems outfitted in multi-story buildings require an equally dynamic system.
-3-phase generators are the natural choice for electrical engineers and building managers alike to regulate power on each floor.
-What’s more, these power levels must be consistent regardless of the story or its electricity demands.
+The large and complex electrical systems outfitted in multi-story buildings require an equally dynamic system — 3-phase generators are the natural choice for electrical engineers and building managers to regulate power on each floor.
+Moreover, these power levels must be consistent regardless of the story or its electricity demands.
 Only 3-phase generators carry the versatility to distribute currents to multiple applications, as well as with the steadiness and uniformity high-rises need.

 4. Agricultural Equipment, Attachments and Power Tools

 Few sources of power can meet the requirements of agricultural work.
-Electricity is necessary for farms to function in nearly every branch, from temperature and ventilation regulation in livestock buildings to powering irrigation systems or planting and harvesting machinery.
-With these operations happening on the daily, static and portable 3-phase generator units are the go-to powering choice to complement current systems or boost the functionality of field equipment attachments and tools.
+Electricity is necessary for numerous farming tasks and equipment, from temperature and ventilation regulation in livestock buildings to powering irrigation systems or planting and harvesting machinery.
+With these daily operations, static and portable 3-phase generator units are the go-to powering choice to complement current systems or boost the functionality of field equipment attachments and tools.

 5. Data Centers

-As cloud-based and outsourced data storage continue to rise, so, too, does the importance of powering those centers.
-These massive facilities cannot risk a power outage — even for a few minutes — as outages spell the potential for irreversible records loss or damage on top of subsequent liability complications.
-Those in the finance, telecommunications, healthcare or IT sectors need reliable data centers fueled by 3-phase power sources to keep data transactions smooth, secure and glitch-free.
+As cloud-based and outsourced data storage continue to rise, so does the importance of powering those centers.
+These massive facilities cannot risk a power outage — even for as little as a few minutes — as outages spell the potential for irreversible records loss or damage on top of subsequent liability complications.
+Those in the finance, telecommunications, health care or IT sectors need reliable data centers fueled by 3-phase power sources to keep data transactions smooth, secure and glitch-free.

 You have questions, and we have answers.
 Choosing the right phase generator for your property is not something you decide on a whim.
-Woodstock Power can help you consider your business’s, plant’s, farm’s or facility’s exact grid and power layout and operational needs to find the right generators to tie it all together.
+Woodstock Power can help you consider your exact grid and power layout and operational needs to find the right generators to tie it all together.

 We’re always here to answer your inquiries and protect your business from expensive downtime.
-Reach out today through our online contact form or at (610) 658-3242.
+Reach out today through our online contact form or call us at 610-658-3242.
 We can’t wait to work with you.

 Follow us on LinkedIn, YouTube, Facebook, and Twitter for more info about commercial generators!